hariraogotit/scala-sbt-prac/README.md

 9. Resolvers are the source from which the depedencies are downloaded.
 In our example it is resolvers += "Sonatype Releases Repository" at "https://oss.sonatype.org/content/repositories/releases"
 10. Dependencies declared - libraryDependencies += "net.liftweb" % "lift-util_2.11" % "3.1.0".
 Here _2.11 tells sbt to download the net.liftweb that is compatable for scala 2.11 that we are using.
 11. This will be annoying if you want to build the project with different scala versions.
-So sbt lets us not to mention the scala version if we provide two %%.
-This way sbt makes sures to download the correct version of the dependencies based on the scala version used libraryDependencies += "net.liftweb" %% "lift-util" % "3.1.0"
+So sbt lets us not to mention the scala version if we provide two %% (ibraryDependencies += "net.liftweb" %% "lift-util" % "3.1.0").
+This way sbt makes sures to download the correct version of the dependencies based on the scala version used.